Manky0/samurai-servers/README.md

 2. Enable the server at the Orchestrator.
 ```
-mkdir out && cd out
+mkdir out
-../builds/orchestrator.exe
+../builds/orchestrator.exe -o ./out
 ```

-3. At the STA Minnowboard, enable the Mikrotik Radio server.
+3. At the Minnowboard with the STA radio, enable the Mikrotik Radio server.
 ```
-cd ./builds/STA/
+cd ./scripts/STA/
 sh ./start_radio.sh
 ```
 When the server starts, detach the tmux window with `CTRL + B` then `D`.

-4. Enable the desired clients, wait until "Device is ready" message.
+4. Enable the desired clients, **wait until "Device is ready"** message.
 "Client connected" will appear at the Orchestrator.
 ```
 ./builds/sta.exe